soft-aesthetic/soft-era-vs-code/README.md

 ## Installation

-- Currently in alpha state and not released. you will have to download this floder and add it under `/Users/USERNAME/.vscode/extensions/` (on mac)
+- Currently in alpha state and not released.
+- You will have to download this folder and add it under `~/.vscode/extensions/` (on mac)
+- Then select from `Code / Preferences / Color Themes > soft era`

 💾 enjoy <3